 Reservations can be made Monday through Friday, 7:00 a.m. to 4:00 p.m., by calling 760-839-4045.
 Walk-in reservations can be made at the concession stand (near the Ranger Station) at Dixon Lake, 1700 La Honda Drive, Escondido, CA.

 Campground and picnic area reservation can now be made on line.
 You can access the City's reservation system by going to our Sunrise Reservations page and click the "Check Availability" button at the bottom of the page.
 You can also visit www.sunrisereservations.com, and enter Dixon Lake in the search field.
 Prompts will help you navigate through the system.
 Reservations are accepted up to 90 days in advance, and must be paid for in full when booking.
+Dog fees are also payable on line, but can also be paid at the park when you arrive.
 Please note that only reservations for campsites and picnic shelters are available on line.
 To reserve the disabled-accessible cabin or to make a picnic reservation with a jumper, please call the Reservation Line at (760) 839-4045.
 Campsite and shelter changes and cancellations must be done by phone by calling the Reservation Line.

 Check-in time for camping is anytime after 2:00 p.m., and checkout is noon.
 There is a maximum of 4 adults (and up to 4 children) allowed per campsite.
 There is a $5.00 reservation fee for each campsite reserved.